 What type of boat or watercraft is it?

 There are many different types of watercraft from single person kayaks to large pontoon boats.
 Smaller, less powerful watercraft are more likely than larger, faster watercraft to be covered by a homeowners’ insurance policy.
 A large boat will be excluded from both property and liability coverage in a homeowners’ insurance policy.
 Some insurers will, however, provide liability insurance on smaller boats such as sailboats of 26 feet or less, and powerboats with inboard motors of 50 hp or outboard motors of 25 hp.
 Some insurers will specifically exclude jetskis from coverage under a homeowners’ insurance policy.
-You should always check the terms of your own insurance policy to find out the extent of your own coverage.
-Your insurance agent or attorney can help you understand the details of the policy to find out exactly what coverage you have.
+You should always check the terms of your insurance policy to find out the extent of your own coverage.
+Your insurance agent or attorney can help you understand the policy details to find out exactly what coverage you have.

 Who is operating the boat?

 Whether or not your loss is covered by insurance may depend on who is involved in the accident.
 Before you get out on the water, or allow another person to borrow or operate your boat, you should be clear on who is covered by your insurance policy to operate the boat.
 Another person may not be insured to operate your boat, or the insurance coverage may be limited, even if that person has your permission to operate the boat.

 Some insurance policies (both homeowners’ and boating insurance) have restrictions, such as minimum age restrictions, on the people insured to operate the boat.
 When insuring your boat or reviewing your current insurance policy terms, you should ensure that anyone operating the boat complies with these restrictions.
 You must also comply with local laws and regulations.
 In Delaware, it is illegal for anyone under 14 to operate a personal watercraft on Delaware waters, and boat operators aged 14 and 15 must have an adult on board with them.

 Get insurance.
 Get advice.